magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 ## Troubleshooting

-### adb

-If you don't have adb installed, you may not be able to install the APK.
-Read the [ADB Setup](https://developer-docs.magicleap.cloud/docs/guides/developer-tools/android-debug-bridge/adb-setup/) guide.

 ### Can't Install Remote Viewer

 If your system does not have an NVIDIA GPU, you can't use the remote render feature.
-Try using a VM, or a different computer.
+The system will not automatically install Remote Viewer if this is the case.
+Try using a computer with an NVIDIA GPU.

 ### Debug Logs